asmodehn/complexity/PITCHME.md

 ---

-# Advanced Math Knowledge is required
+## Advanced Math Knowledge is required in a complex world
  If we want to survive in a complex world

-- what does '20 % of P' means ? it s the tax you pay when you buy something.
+- what does '20 % of 10 euros' means ? it's the extra tax you pay when you buy something for 10 euros.
 - what does '1/2 * m * square(mv) ? it is the damage done when a car crashes into a wall.
 - ...

 ---

-# Math has a few simple theories from which others are derived.
+## Math has a few simple theories from which others are derived.

 - Arithmetic
 - Logic